ICRAR/EAGLE/docs/source/helloWorld.rst

 Translating a graph
 -------------------

-The graph created in EAGLE needs to be :doc:`translated <translation>` into a :doc:`Physical Graph Template <graphs>` before it can be executed.
+The graph created in EAGLE needs to be translated into a :doc:`Physical Graph Template <graphs>` before it can be executed.
 This video will step you through the process of translating a simple Hello World graph.

 .. raw:: html
     :file: _static/helloWorld_translate_graph.html